wmeints/azuremeetup-machinelearning/challenge-2/README.md

 but as you keep working this will present you with a number of problems.

 You can only execute one block at a time.
-A large block with slow code will slow you down in your thought process.
+A large block with slow code will slow you down.
 Small mistakes require you to reload large chunks of data that take a lot of time.
 Also, this will eat up all the memory in your system.

-So, write small blocks, it will help you move faster in the long run!
+So, write small blocks, it will help you move faster.

 ### Objective: Is there a correlation?
-As any good data scientists knows, when you want to use a certain feature in a model, it is important to check for a number of things
+As any good data scientists knows, when you want to use a certain feature in a model, it is important to check for a number of things.

 In the chart, is there any correlation between `sqft_above` and `price`?
 Essentially, can you draw a line using a rule through the data that represents